Digital Security Explained

 Caller ID spoofing

-A phone call appears to originate from a trusted organization or local number.
+A phone call appears to originate from a trusted organization or local number, even though the caller is elsewhere.

 IP spoofing

-Network-level identity information is falsified to disguise the origin of traffic.
+Network‑level identity information is falsified to disguise the origin of traffic or bypass simple filters.

 DNS spoofing

-Users are redirected to a fraudulent site while believing they are visiting a legitimate domain.
+Users are redirected to fraudulent websites while believing they are visiting legitimate domains.

 Why spoofing works

-Spoofing succeeds because many systems historically relied on implicit trust signals, such as:
+Spoofing succeeds because many systems — and many people — rely on superficial trust signals:

-If users trust the signal, they may take action without deeper verification.
+If the signal appears legitimate, users may act without deeper verification.

 Spoofing and identity security

-Modern security frameworks reduce spoofing risk through stronger identity validation mechanisms.
+Modern security frameworks reduce spoofing risk by strengthening identity validation.

 See: Multi‑Factor Authentication and Identity & Access Management.